uw-cheme485/uw-cheme485.github.io/grading.md

 1. Appendix C of Turton
 2. Additional projects found [here](https://richardturton.faculty.wvu.edu/projects)
 3. Past problems from the [AIChE design competition](https://www.aiche.org/community/students/student-design-competition/past-problems)

+Example designs are provided in the CD accompanying the textbook, [Appendix B](https://github.com/uw-cheme485/uw-cheme485.github.io/raw/master/lectures/example_designs.pdf) (also used in your homeworks).

 Final projects will be graded as a group effort.
 Students will be able to give input on team member contributions through a team evaluation survey.
 Team members will be given 100 points to allot among all team members e.g. if you think all team members contributed equally and you are in a team of 3, you would give each team member 33.3 points.